DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-13-searching-and-filtering-the-list-of-training-providers.md

 ### Single results

 We do not send users automatically to the provider’s details page.
 If a user’s search finds a single provider, we show the user the list of providers containing the single provider.
-This allows users to orient themselves or correct mistakes before viewing the provider.
+This interaction allows users to orient themselves or correct mistakes before viewing the provider.

 ### No results

 If the search does not return a result, we show a message depending on the search and filter terms:

-- There are no results for ‘search term’.
+- There are no results for ‘[search term]’.
-- There are no results for ‘search term’ and the selected filter.
+- There are no results for ‘[search term]’ and the selected filter.
-- There are no results for ‘search term’ and the selected filters.
+- There are no results for ‘[search term]’ and the selected filters.
 - There are no results for the selected filter.
 - There are no results for the selected filters.